Skip to main content

 Saturday Writing Sprints

-Saturday September 6th 10:00am - 1:00pm
+Saturday January 24th 10:00am - 1:00pm

-Saturday September 27th 10:00am - 1:00pm
+Saturday February 14th 10:00am - 1:00pm

-Saturday November 8th 10:00am - 1:00pm
+Saturday March 28th 10:00am - 1:00pm

 Are you easily distracted trying to work from home?
 Do you wish you could work with others in a quiet friendly space?
 Want to take in a little daylight?
 Join us for Saturday Writing Sprints!
 Coffee and light breakfast will be provided.
 Please register individually for each date you plan to attend to help us plan food counts.

-Register for the September 6th Session
+Register for the January 24th Session

-Register for the September 27th Session
+Register for the February 14th Session

-Register for the November 8th Session
+Register for the March 28th Session

 Overcoming Writing Anxiety: How to Change Our Relationship to the Writing Process

-September 25th 6:30 - 8:00pm (Virtual)
+Tuesday February 24th 6:30 - 8:00pm

 “Being stuck in our writing isn’t just an intellectual or emotional problem; it’s a power problem.” - Michelle Boyd

 What do we do when the labor of writing seems overwhelming?
 How do we make sense of the risks we take when we write?
 This conversational workshop, co-hosted by WGSS and the Graduate School Writing Support team, suggests that writing might become a site for meaningful work with others instead of an isolating burden.
-We will discuss strategies for breaking through writer’s block, risk assessment in 2025, and the importance of community in the writing process.
+We will discuss strategies for breaking through writer’s block, risk assessment in 2026, and the importance of community in the writing process.

-Register for the September 23rd In Person Session
+Register for the February 24th Session

-Fall Writing Retreat
+Spring Break Writing Retreat

 One of the hardest things about writing as a graduate student is making time for the work.
-This writing retreat will allow participants to spend two days prioritizing their writing in a supportive and focused environment.
+This writing retreat will allow participants to spend three days prioritizing their writing in a supportive and focused environment.
 The Graduate School will provide lunch and snacks so that you can progress on your thesis, dissertation, capstone, coursework, or any other writing project.
 Dr. Hawkins will also be on hand to provide any one-on-one writing support you need.

 You are welcome to attend for as many days as you like, but please register separately for each day to help us plan food counts.

-Register for the In Person Session on October 28th
+Register for the March 9th Session

-Register for the Virtual (Zoom) Session on October 30th
+Register for the March 10th Session

 Thesis/Dissertation Preparation